5 Ways To Calculate Fuel Consumption (incl. calculator)

 Usually, the specific fuel consumption is not communicated as a single value, but as a diagram with multiple values for different operating points of the engine.

 This diagram is called a shell diagram.
-Click the link to see a picture of such a diagram.

 The specific fuel consumption map of an engine is very important information for engineering smart driving and engine control strategies.